hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 	$ ls *.fq

-Now we want to re-direct the output of `ls` into a variable.
+Now we want to *assign* the output of `ls` to the variable.
 We will give that variable the name `filenames`:

 	$ filenames=`ls *.fq`